rogerhu/compsci_guides/Finish-All-Tasks.md

     Space Complexity: O(V)
     ```

-    **Common Mistakes:**
+⚠️ **Common Mistakes**

-    - Each node is visited more than once.
+* Each node is visited more than once.
-    - Using Kahn's algorithm, you can peel off the nodes with indegree 0, rather than nodes with outdegree 0.
+* Using Kahn's algorithm, you can peel off the nodes with `indegree` 0, rather than nodes with `outdegree` 0.

 ## 4. I-mplement